BahriCan/alpha-noname/README.md

 Then just run the maingame executable with ```./maingame``` and there you have it!
 Enjoy!

 If you wanna make changes to the source code, edit core.c and compile with your favorite C compiler I guess.
 I compile it with TCC!

+# How to play?

+Documentation will be released sooner or later.